-(Violation of Plaintiffs Veronica Herrera-Lucha's, Norka Martínez's, A. Doe's, and B. Doe's Fourteenth Amendment Rights, Pursuant to 42 U.S.C. § 1983)
+(Violation of Plaintiffs Verónica Herrera-Lucha's, Norka Martínez's, and Elizabeth Pico's Fourteenth Amendment Rights, Pursuant to 42 U.S.C. § 1983)

-119. Plaintiffs incorporate Paragraphs 1-2, 6-8, 15-32, 41-47, 49, and 74- 79 of this Complaint into this section by reference.

-120. Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe are all current canvassers, employed in paid staff positions to assist Floridians with registering to vote.
+- 117. Plaintiffs incorporate Paragraphs 1-2, 6-8, 15-32, 41-47, 49, and 74-79 of this Complaint into this section by reference. - 118.
+Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico are all current canvassers, employed in paid staff positions to assist Floridians with registering to vote.
 These jobs provide them with a source of income to care for themselves and their families.
-Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe are lawfully present in the United States: they are Lawful Permanent Residents, or have Temporary Protected Status and work permits.
-But because they are not U.S. citizens and their current jobs involve handling and collecting ballot applications, Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe will lose their jobs if the Law takes effect, and would lose the stability and income that their jobs provide.
-This financial impact will be severe-for example, it will make it difficult for B. Doe and his family to continue to afford their rent.
+Verónica Herrera-Lucha, Norka Martínez, and

+Elizabeth Pico are lawfully present in the United States: they are Lawful Permanent Residents, or have Temporary Protected Status and work permits.
+But because they are not U.S. citizens and their current jobs involve handling and collecting ballot applications, Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico will lose their jobs if the Law takes effect, and would lose the stability and income that their jobs provide.
+This financial impact will be severe-for example, it will make it difficult for Ms. Pico and her family to continue to afford their rent.

-121. "As a general matter, a state law that discriminates on the basis of alienage can be sustained only if it can withstand strict judicial scrutiny."
+119. "As a general matter, a state law that discriminates on the basis of alienage can be sustained only if it can withstand strict judicial scrutiny."
 Bernal v.
 Fainter, 467 U.S. 216, 219 (1984).
 The Supreme Court has applied strict scrutiny to invalidate laws excluding non-citizens from "employment in permanent positions in the competitive class of the state civil service," "membership in the State Bar," "the practice of civil engineering," and appointment as a notary.
-Id. at 220, 226 (citations omitted).5
+Id. at 220, 226 (citations omitted).

-122. Strict scrutiny is especially warranted when assessing "state laws that affect[] resident aliens," and are not limited solely to "illegal aliens."
+120. Strict scrutiny is especially warranted when assessing "state laws that affect[] resident aliens," and are not limited solely to "illegal aliens."
 Estrada v.
 Becker, 917 F.3d 1298, 1309 (11th Cir.
 2019) (emphasis in original).
 "The Supreme

-5 Because individuals who collect and handle voter registration applications are not "invested either with policymaking responsibility or broad discretion in the execution of public policy that requires the routine exercise of authority over individuals," the "narrow political-function exception" to strict scrutiny does not apply here.
+&lt;sup>4 Because individuals who collect and handle voter registration applications are not "invested either with policymaking responsibility or broad discretion in the execution of public policy that requires the routine exercise of authority over individuals," the "narrow political-function exception" to strict scrutiny does not apply here.
 Bernal, 467 U.S. at 221, 225-26.

 Court has noted that a 'more searching judicial inquiry' may be needed when a state law targets 'discrete and insular minorities' who have no direct voice in the political process," id. at 1310 (quoting United States v.
 Carolene Prods.
-Co., 304 U.S. 144, 152 n.4), and "has in fact found that resident aliens are the type of 'discrete and insular' minorities who have no political voice and thus qualify for heightened scrutiny," id.6
+Co., 304 U.S. 144, 152 n.4 (1938)), and "has in fact found that resident aliens are the type of 'discrete and insular' minorities who have no political voice and thus qualify for heightened scrutiny," id.

-123. The Law's exclusion of non-citizens-including Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe, members of Hispanic Federation's and Poder Latinx's staff, and many people in the constituencies that Hispanic Federation and Poder Latinx serve-from assisting third-party voter registration organizations with collecting and handling voter registration applications cannot withstand strict scrutiny.

-124. There is no compelling (or even rational) reason to exclude all noncitizens from handling and collecting voter registration applications.

-125. Nor is the Law narrowly tailored to serve Defendants' aims.
+- 121. The Law's exclusion of non-citizens-including Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico, members of Hispanic Federation's and Poder Latinx's staff, and many people in the constituencies that Hispanic Federation and Poder Latinx serve-from assisting third-party voter registration organizations with collecting and handling voter registration applications cannot withstand strict scrutiny. - 122.
+There is no compelling (or even rational) reason to exclude all noncitizens from handling and collecting voter registration applications. - 123.
+Nor is the Law narrowly tailored to serve Defendants' aims.
 At minimum, the Law is "fatally underinclusive," specifying "only one particular post